websmyths/pleasant-thyme/src/pages/shizzle.md

         title: Handshake domains are secured by the blockchain.
         content: >
           Handshake domains are registered on the handshake blockchain.
-They are decentralized and trustless and secured by public and private encryption keys that can be validated on the blockchain.
+They are decentralized and trustless and secured cryptographically by every peer on the blockchain.
 No certificate authority is needed to insure that your site is a trusted site.
       - type: grid_item
         title: Viverra nam libero justo laoreet sit?
         content: >-